PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/kubelet-integration.md

 When you call `kubeadm init`, the kubelet configuration is marshalled to disk at `/var/lib/kubelet/config.yaml`, and also uploaded to a ConfigMap in the cluster.
-The ConfigMap is named `kubelet-config-1.X`, where `X` is the minor version of the Kubernetes version you are initializing.
-A kubelet configuration file is also written to `/etc/kubernetes/kubelet.conf` with the baseline cluster-wide configuration for all kubelets in the cluster.
+The ConfigMap is named `kubelet-config-1.X`, where `X` is the minor version of the PlaidCloud version you are initializing.
+A kubelet configuration file is also written to `/etc/PlaidCloud/kubelet.conf` with the baseline cluster-wide configuration for all kubelets in the cluster.
 This configuration file points to the client certificates that allow the kubelet to communicate with the API server.
 This addresses the need to